Penrith Panthers: Emblem and colours

 In late October, 2010, the Panthers announced that rust would no longer be a secondary colour for the club.
 A new jersey was also launched, black with grey claw marks on either side.
 The club's teal jersey was also scratched in Round 4, 2011, when a new white jersey with grey claw marks and teal and black stripes was announced the club's new alternate jersey.

 For the 2014 season the Panthers wore a redesigned black home jersey while the white away jersey prominently displays the new club logo.
 The Pink Jersey was also retained as a 3rd alternate strip, and used for Women in League and Breast Cancer Awareness rounds, or when both strips would clash with the opposing side.
 There was also a special Indigenous Jersey, worn in round 23 for the Indigenous Awareness round.

 The Penrith Panthers unveiled a 50th anniversary logo to be used in 2016.

 In 2017, Penrith decided to revert to their Liquorice Allsorts jersey from The 1990s.
 The club had asked the fans in 2016 what jersey design they wanted and the majority voted for a return of the jersey the club won its first premiership in.
-Panthers executive general manager Phil Gould said "This is the jersey you wanted, We will respect our past as we set about creating our future – and this is the jersey that will carry us forward, You know in 50 years here at Panthers we’ve had over 50 jerseys, Now wouldn't it be nice to have just one jersey for the next 50 years?
+Panthers executive general manager Phil Gould said "This is the jersey you wanted, We will respect our past as we set about creating our future – and this is the jersey that will carry us forward, You know in 50 years here at Panthers we've had over 50 jerseys, Now wouldn't it be nice to have just one jersey for the next 50 years?
 I don't know if that is possible but this is where we need to start".

 Following their elimination from the 2018 finals, on 26 September 2018, the Panthers introduced a re-coloured logo to take effect in 2019.
-The Panthers have now completely ditched teal and brought back the 'Liquorice Allsorts' colour scheme that has already featured in their jerseys since 2017.
+Completely removing teal.

+After resting the Pink jerseys for the 2018 and 2019 seasons, the Panthers installed them as the permanent away jerseys from 2021 onwards.
+In 2024, they became the first team to both play in and win a Grand Final wearing Pink, as they were forced to wear their away jerseys due to opponents Melbourne finishing above them in the season.